petelally/nperiodic_tutorial/README.md

 numpy      v1.24.3
 matplotlib v3.7.2

-To run the demo in your browser, please click the Binder link below (and be patient, it may take a few attempts to launch the server):
+To run the demo in your browser, please click the Binder link below (and be patient, it may take a few attempts to launch the server).
+Animations will not appear properly until you run through the steps one-by-one.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/petelally/nperiodic_tutorial/0.1.0?labpath=nperiodic_tutorial.ipynb)

-To view the figures and animations without running the notebook itself, please follow the link here: https://nbviewer.org/github/petelally/nperiodic_tutorial/blob/main/nperiodic_tutorial.ipynb
+If you prefer to view the figures and animations without running the notebook itself, please follow the link here: https://nbviewer.org/github/petelally/nperiodic_tutorial/blob/main/nperiodic_tutorial.ipynb